Peter Lumsden (racing driver): Racing career

 In 1961 Lumsden and his now permanent co-driver Peter Sargent were able to acquire one of the earliest (898 BYR) E-Types off the production line at Jaguar.
 This was a measure of Lumsden & Sargent's standing as drivers as these cars were provided exclusively to influential motor sport teams and drivers as a result of supply problems at the Jaguar factory.
 In late September 1961 a fifth place in the Molyslip Trophy at Snetterton behind Mike Parkes (Ferrari 250GT Berlinetta), Roy Salvadori (E-type) and Innes Ireland (Aston Martin DB4GT), and ahead of all the other E-types, was an encouraging debut while the high point of the following year was Le Mans where the two Peters finished fifth overall, and second in the 4-litre GT class behind the Roy Salvadori/Briggs Cunningham E-type.
 With little more than an hour of the race remaining, 898 BYR was several laps ahead of the Cunningham car when the gearbox became stuck in fourth gear and they could only tour round to the finish.

+Peter Sargent bought the Lister-Jaguar (WTM446) from fellow privateer John Coundly in 1963.
+From it, he and Lumsden created the Lister-Jaguar GT Prototype that they tested at Le Mans in April 1963.
+Further testing followed in May at Brands Hatch followed by a sortie at Silverstone before the car was loaned back to Coundly and eventually sold to Jaguar Drivers Club chairman, David Harvey.
+Key to the development of the Lister-Jaguar GT Prototype was the involvement of mechanic Brian Playford and engineer Samir Klat, both of whom would go on to play a vital part in the next stage of Lumsden's racing career.